imwilsonxu/fbone/README.markdown

 # INTRODUCTION

-Fbone (Flask bone) is a [Flask](http://flask.pocoo.org) (Python microframework) template/bootstrap/boilerplate application.
+Fbone (Flask bone) is a [Flask](http://flask.pocoo.org) (Python microframework) template/bootstrap/boilerplate application, with best practices.

 You can use it for

 - learning Flask.
-- developing your new project faster.
+- kicking off your new project faster.

 ![Flask bone homepage screenshot](http://github.com/imwilsonxu/fbone/raw/master/screenshots/flask-bone-homepage-screenshot.png)